whalebone/janus/README.md

 Whalebone's extended version of Janus API Gateway project.
-Custom plugin has been added to provide authentication using Whalebone's micorCredentials service.
+Custom plugin has been added to provide authentication using Whalebone's microCredentials service.

 Plugin code is located at [pkg/plugin/wbmicrocredentials](pkg/plugin/wbmicrocredentials)